matthijsgroen/fp-experiments/posts/2-first-parser.md

 console.log(aParser("bcd")); // [ Symbol(Failed), "Error parsing 'a':", "Unexpected 'b'" ]
 ```

-Using the spread operator I would separate the first character from the rest,
+Using the spread operator (`[head, ...tail]`) I would separate the first
-and compare it to the letter "a".
+character from the rest, and compare it to the letter "a".
+The tail is

-By using the spread `...tail` operation, the string is converted to an array of
-characters.

-Then based on the success of the character, I would either:

-- Return the parsed character, and the remaining characters; or
-- Return a "FAILED" with information about the error (what we tried to parse,
-  and what got in the way)
+automatically transformed into an array of characters.

 To change that we could parse more than just the "a", it would be smart to turn
-that into an function argument:
+the character we parse into a function argument:

 ```javascript
 const parser = (character, [head, ...tail]) =>